Chapter 15.465

 1. “Contact” means the operator or the operator’s representative who is the point of contact for any short-term rental guest for the duration of the guest’s stay in the short-term rental.

-2. “Dwelling unit” means a residential dwelling of any type, including a single-family residence, apartment, condominium, cooperative unit, or room, in which a person may obtain living accommodations for less than thirty (30) days, but not including duly licensed bed and breakfast, inn, hotel, motel, or timeshare property.
+2. “Dwelling unit” means a residential dwelling of any type, including a detached dwelling unit, apartment, condominium, cooperative unit, or room, in which a person may obtain living accommodations for less than thirty (30) days, but not including duly licensed bed and breakfast, inn, hotel, motel, or timeshare property.

 3. “Guest” means any person or persons renting a short-term rental unit.